Investigations of Charge Collection and Signal Timing in a multi-pixel Silicon Drift Detector: TRISTAN detector and readout system

 The TRISTAN detector makes use of the Silicon Drift Detector~(SDD) technology originally designed for X-ray spectroscopy~\cite{Lechner1996}.
 The detectors are multi-pixel SDD arrays of~\SI{450}{\micro\meter}~thickness and are fabricated from a monolithic n-type silicon wafer with a high resistivity of about~\SI{4}{\kilo\ohm \centi\meter} by the Semiconductor Laboratory~(HLL) of the Max Planck Society.
 The hexagonal pixels consist of 20 drift rings each and are arranged in a honeycomb pattern to have no insensitive detection area in between.
 Each pixel has a circumscribed diameter of~\SI{3.3}{\milli\meter} and a surface area of about~\SI{7}{\milli\meter^{2}}.
 Figure~\ref{fig:tristan_detector} shows a photograph of a 7-pixel TRISTAN SDD.

 In order to take advantage of the low anode capacitance of~$\mathcal{O}(\SI{100}{\femto\farad})$~\cite{Lechner1996}, an n-channel junction-gate field-effect transistor~(JFET) is integrated into the detector chip near the anode of each pixel~\cite{Lechner2001}.
-This JFET is the central part of the charge-sensitive pre-amplifier~(CSA), which is completed by an external application-specific integrated circuit~(ASIC), named ETTORE~\cite{Trigilio2018}.
+This~JFET is the central part of the charge-sensitive pre-amplifier~(CSA), which is completed by an external application-specific integrated circuit~(ASIC), named~ETTORE~\cite{Trigilio2018}.
 The concept of an internal~JFET provides an adequate noise performance and allows the electronics to be installed in some distance to the anodes which is advantageous for larger pixel arrays.

-An event occurs in the detector when radiation enters the detector volume and excites the silicon atoms of the material.
+An event occurs in the detector when radiation enters the detector volume on the entrance window side~(opposite to the readout side) and excites the silicon atoms of the material.
 The deposited energy is used to create electron-hole pairs which form two oppositely charged clouds.
 The charge carriers are subject to the electric field in the~SDD and drift to the respective electrodes - the electrons to the anode and the holes to the cathodes.
 Since in the TRISTAN detector only the anode of a detector pixel is read out, we only focus on the electrons in the following investigations.

 \FloatBarrier